omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 const assetsRequest = await client.getAssets({ user: address })
 ```

 This request will retrieve all the user’s assets tracked by Immutable X limited only by the result set page size.
-If a user has more assets then the current request’s page size limit (currently 100), additional requests can be made with the cursor property to navigate through all the user’s assets.
+If a user has more assets than the current request’s page size limit (currently 100), additional requests can be made with the cursor property to navigate through all the user’s assets.

 ```javascript
 let assetCursor